 I may not be a Biblical scholar, but I am a certified spiritual scholar.
 I claim expertise in this area.
 I know a lot about psychology and not just what is taught in text books.
 I know that the human spirit has a number of admirable qualities, but I see nothing divine in it.
 And, if by some chance, we are partly divine, I see no benefit in trying to separate that component of humanity from the rest by distinguishing it with a label that has, at best, an ambiguous meaning and, at worst, misleads us.

 The dream of Jesus, as I understand it, was simple: the brotherhood of man.
 In many ways, this dream has come true!
 I do not think Jesus dreamed of perfection.
 I do not think Jesus, at least for the bulk of his life, was all that concerned with Heaven.
-I think Moses and Saul of Tarsus were the actual authors of a lot of the rules we think of as “divine.”
+I think Moses, King David and Saul of Tarsus were the actual authors of a lot of the rules Christians think of as “divine.”

-To bring about the brotherhood of man, we need to AVOID religion.
+To bring about the brotherhood of man, we need to avoid religion.
 It has never worked in the larger context.
-Yes, you can bring a congregation together and get them to profess to agree on what is “true” and what is “false,” but sooner or later, it will split with itself and there will always be rival groups with different beliefs.
-As we’ve seen in the past millennia and a half, this does NOT lead to the brotherhood of man but to war, bloodshed, and exclusion.
+You can bring a congregation together and get them to profess to agree on what is “true” and what is “false,” but sooner or later, it will split with itself and there will always be rival groups with different beliefs.
+As we’ve seen in the past millennium and a half, this does not lead to the brotherhood of man but to war, bloodshed, and exclusion.
 Formal Christianity started out with exclusion and it hasn’t been able to shake the parasitic infection since.
 It tries.
 I know it’s trying, but words like “divine” cannot be used to describe humans without getting us all into a lot of sloppy thinking and, sooner or later, will lead to conflict and contention.

 To get our society back together, we are going to have to develop an alternate vocabulary.
 If there are atheists and agnostics and Buddhists and Hindus among us, “God” and “divine” are, at their best, fairly meaningless words and, more often than not, lead to conflict and exclusion.
 Giving words an alternate meaning isn’t going to work, either.

-What’s anathema to me is exclusion and any time you chose the words “divine” and “God’s reign,” he is taking a religious stand.
+What’s anathema to me is exclusion and any time Morwood chooses the words “divine” and “God’s reign,” he is taking a religious stand.
 To do this gratuitously, when he could just have easily used secular terms to have the same meaning is perverse and exclusionary and, I submit, entirely unnecessary.